 REMIND: Presentation Training (Schizophrenia Fellowship of NSW)

 What is the best way to stop the deliberating stigma associated with mental illness in its tracks?
 By having people who live with a mental illness and their carers tell their story in a professional and compelling way.
-We provide professional public speaking training to buy xanax online mental health consumers and carers so they can tell their story powerfully to the world.
+We provide professional public speaking training to mental health consumers and carers so they can tell their story powerfully to the world.

 NSW Multicultural Communication